 Security experts have warned that the "smart" grid and Internet of Things represents a security threat: our utilities or data can be controlled by hackers.
 Transmitters in every device & data storage may be hacked and identify our habit, where to find us and those we love, or when to rob our homes.

-New Mexico recently sued Google, stating that Google has failed to protect children's privacy from apps as prohibited by the Children's Online Privacy Protection Act (COPPA), but that is just one small example of the many breaches or negligence from commercial apps, Facebook, Google, etc. The project Social Cooling states tracking and profiling fears even impact personal lives, promoting conformity, risk-aversion, and self-censorship.
+New Mexico recently sued Google, stating that Google has failed to protect children's privacy from apps as prohibited by the Children's Online Privacy Protection Act (COPPA), but that is just one small example of the many breaches or negligence from commercial apps, Facebook, Google, etc. A more chilling TechCrunch report describes how Facebook has paid teens and adults for allowing a "research app" that effectively gives Facebook knowledge of everything in the computer, and root access: control of the computer.
+One has to ask, with whom is Facebook in cahoots?
+Anyone with money?
+Russia?
+The project Social Cooling states tracking and profiling fears even impact personal lives, promoting conformity, risk-aversion, and self-censorship.

 Our federal government continues to support widespread technological surveillance, with hundreds of thousands of data requests a year just to a single company.
 Even at the state level, our tax dollars go towards the Commonwealth's Fusion Center resulting in monitoring of groups engaged in political activities because of a stated purpose of terrorist surveillance.
 Companies like Google regularly provide digital fingerprints of individuals and group trends.
 China demonstrates what is possible with its monitoring of citizens and assigning citizenship scores.
 As result, sites dedicated to online privacy are growing in popularity, including Restore Privacy and nonprofits like the Electronic Frontier Foundation and Electronic Privacy Information Center.